ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 When our cause is so just ;
 And this be our motto, ‘In Gop is our trust :’
 And the star-spangled banner triumphant shatl wave
-O’er the land of the free and the home of the brav
+O’er the land of the free and the home of the brave
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_black-dwarf_1822-10-09_9_15%2Fsim_black-dwarf_1822-10-09_9_15_jp2.zip%2Fsim_black-dwarf_1822-10-09_9_15_jp2%2Fsim_black-dwarf_1822-10-09_9_15_0019.jp2/pct:8.650519,17.465278,90.282584,61.093750/,600/0/default.jpg"/>
 </td>